 The pair of hands, coming out of the water to support the 15th century building that’s now the Ca’Sagredo Hotel, is an art installation called “Support.”
 Climate support scientists say that the Mediterranean is rising and that Venice could be submerged by 2100.
 The hands represent the power of humans to stop it.

 The hotel was once a palace belonging to the aristocratic Sagredo family.
 Nicolo Sagredo was a 17th century doge of Venice.
 Forbes says that it’s known for its “meticulous preservation of the palace’s original frescoes, stuccoes, paintings, and other works of art….”
 Its least expensive room — a double with no canal view — starts at 435 euros a night.
 They don’t even give a price for their most expensive offering: the Grand Canal Panoramic Suite, which features two bedrooms and faces the canal.
 Because, as we all know, if you have to ask, you can’t afford it.

 The covered Rialto Bridge (above) was constructed in the late sixteenth century and is one of four bridges across the Grand Canal.
 It’s made of stone and there are shops inside.

 The gondola in front of our vaporetto isn’t in the best place it could be.
 The Grand Canal is very crowded with boats of all kinds, and tourists have been killed when vaporettos hit their gondola.
 After a tourist’s death in 2013, the mayor of Venice proposed all kinds of waterway reforms.
 One was that gondolas wouldn’t be allowed to cross from one side of the Grand Canal to the other.
-But judging by this photo, that provision, at least, didn’t come to fruition.
+But judging the number of gondolas that cut across our bow, that provision, at least, didn’t come to fruition.

 This is the exterior of the 12th century Church of San Marcuola: